b4k0/b4k0/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🔎    &nbsp; Exploring new technologies and developing software applications and cybersecurity solutions.
-- 🎓     &nbsp;Studying M.Sc.
+- 🎓🎓     &nbsp;Gratuated from M.Sc.
 Digital Systems Security at University of Piraeus.
-- 👨‍🎓   &nbsp; Gratuated from Computer Engineering and Informatics Department at University of Patras with an Integrated Master's Degree.
+- 🎓   &nbsp; Gratuated from Computer Engineering and Informatics Department at University of Patras with an Integrated Master's Degree.
 - 💼     &nbsp; Working as a Junior Cyber Security Engineer/Analyst.
 - 💻     &nbsp; Working as a Cyber Security Research Assistant.
 - 🌱     &nbsp; Learning more about Cybersecurity, GUI and Web Development.